grepruby/ERC20-Token-On-Hyperledger/README.md

 #### getOwner

 This function will return the owner of the token contract.
-Now it is the MSPID which instantiated the contract.
+Now it is the MSPID which instantiated the contract, , you can see it [here](https://github.com/grepruby/ERC20-Token-On-Hyperledger/blob/f5207ea4b0457abd02ca8d92ee02673393d1af6f/chaincode/token_chaincode/node/tokens/OwnableToken.js#L17).

 ```sh
 peer chaincode query -C mychannel -n mycc -c '{"Args":["getOwner"]}'